yerlanamanbek/yerlanamanbek.github.io/_pages/cv.md

 Service
 ======
+* Leader of the Nazarbayev University Team at  Al-Khorezmi International Mathematical Olympiad 2018, Urgench, Uzbekistan
 * Leader of the Nazarbayev University Team at 19th and 20th International Mathematics Competition for University Students, Blagoevgrad, Bulgaria 2012 and 2013
   * Organized selection process with Professors from different schools.